by-the-w3i/by-the-w3i.github.io/_posts/2018-01-03-Projects-Gallery.md

 > Welcome to bythew3i's Projects Gallery.
 >
-> I did all of these projects during 2016-2017 and most of them have not been posted on github yet.
+> I did all of these projects during 2016-2017 and most of them are not available on github.

 ## Category
 - [MFC](#mfc)